-Go Designer at Brown Thomas, Dublin's most prestigious Department Store; Gucci, Chanel, Michael Kors, Prada, Victoria Beckham, Christian Louboutin, Ralph Lauren.
-Or get your fashion fix elsewhere on Grafton Street, from shops such as Ted Baker, Tommy Hilfiger, Massimo Dutti, Sisley, Karen Millen.
+Go designer at Brown Thomas, Dublin's most prestigious department store; with brands such as Gucci, Chanel, Michael Kors, Prada, Victoria Beckham, Christian Louboutin, and Ralph Lauren.
+Or get your fashion fix elsewhere on Grafton Street, from shops such as Ted Baker, Tommy Hilfiger, Reiss or Massimo Dutti.

 Music is always in the air on lively Grafton Street.
 See a large crowd gathering?
 Join in!
-It could be a Cool Band, a gang of Break Dancers, or a funky Magician.
+It could be a future chart topper, a gang of break-dancers, or a funky magician.
 Or even U2!
-Dublin's famous market stalls add to the Buzz, selling anything and everything from Flowers to Celtic Jewellery.
+Dublin's famous market stalls add to the buzz, selling anything and everything from flowers to Celtic jewellery.

-Cafe Culture is the name of the game in the Creative Quarter.
-Take a perch outside Wall & Keogh on South William Street, or watch the world go by outside Metro.
-Grogan's on Castle Market is a Top Spot for pints Al Fresco, while Fade Street Social is the go-to Cocktail joint.
+Café Culture is the name of the game in the Creative Quarter.
+Take a seat outside Wall & Keogh on South William Street, or watch the world go by outside Metro Café.
+Grogan's on Castle Market is a top spot for pints al-fresco, while Fade Street Social is the go-to cocktail joint.

 Dundrum Town Centre

-Go Luxe at; Harvey Nichols, House of Fraser, Coast, Michael Kors, Mint Velvet, French Connection.
+Go luxe at; Harvey Nichols, Michael Kors, Mint Velvet, French Connection.
 Be Trendy at; Zara.
-Pull and Bear, Hollister, Superdry, Vans.
+Pull and Bear, Hollister, Bershka.
 Get fed at; Jamie's Italian, Nando's, Milano, Eddie Rocket's, Wagamama, Brambles, Five Guys, Starbucks.

-There is several craft and vintage markets you should visit in Dublin’s city centre.
-Every Saturday there is wonderful craft market in Cow’s Lane in Temple Bar, as well as Ha’penny vintage, craft and 2nd hand market is in Grand Social (just across the river from Temple Bar).
-These have been going on for years, feature great clothes selection, handmade bags and jewellery, and you will never be far from great coffee and scones either.
-There are other, less regular markets happening around Dublin, but we cannot think of a better way to spend Saturday morning than drifting through the city’s cobbled streets, discovering that perfect piece for your wardrobe or home.
+There are several craft and vintage markets you should visit in Dublin’s city centre.
+Every Saturday there is wonderful craft market in Cow’s Lane in Temple Bar, as well as Ha’penny Vintage, Craft and Second-Hand Market in Grand Social (just across the river from Temple Bar).
+These have been open for many years, featuring a great clothes selection, alongside handmade bags and jewellery - and you will never be far from great coffee and scones either!
+Other markets pop up less frequently; but we cannot think of a better way to spend Saturday morning than drifting through the city’s cobbled streets, discovering that perfect piece for your wardrobe or home.